seanpburke/Nifty/README.txt

-Finally, we gather all these macros into two convenience macros, which provide type-safe wrappers for the five basic perations that all subclasses derived from nft_core support:
+Finally, we gather all these macros into two convenience macros, which provide type-safe wrappers for the four basic operations that all subclasses derived from nft_core support:

 #define NFT_DECLARE_WRAPPERS(subclass) \